laracasts/cypress/README.md

 ### cy.refreshDatabase()

-Trigger a `migrate:refresh` on your test database.
+Trigger a `migrate:fresh` on your test database.
 Often, you'll apply this in a `beforeEach` call to ensure that, before each new test, your database is freshly migrated and cleaned up.

 ```js